 Today it is one of two forts that have survived modernisation.
 When the fort was renovated a

-few years ago, items found inside were collected and displayed in a museum on the top floor
+few years ago, items found inside were collected and displayed in

 of the fort.